Subscribe & Save 25% on Supplements! Subscribe & Save 25% on Supplements! SHOP NOW

 Huperzia Serrata Extract

-A type of Clubmoss, huperzia serrata contains Huperzine A, a compound thathelps slow the breakdown of acetylcholine in the body.
+A type of Clubmoss, huperzia serrata contains Huperzine A, a compound that helps slow the breakdown of acetylcholine in the body.

 Alpha-GPC